-CodeWeavers is a small international company based in St. Paul, Minnesota that enables customers to run Windows programs on macOS, Linux and Android using the open source Wine technology.
-We are currently looking for talented individuals to join our Quality Assurance team.
+CodeWeavers is a small international company based in St. Paul, Minnesota that enables customers to run Windows programs on macOS, Linux and Chrome OS using the open source Wine technology.
+We are currently looking for a CrossOver Product Manager to join our team.

 [About the position]

 This person will be responsible for leading the development of CodeWeavers’ software, CrossOver, that allows the ability to run Windows software on non-Windows platforms for people around the world.
 This is a cross-functional role working closely with Engineering, Marketing, and our executive leadership team to bring valued software that delights customers on a daily basis.
 This is primarily a programming role however it is expected that the successful candidate will help define and execute a strategy and roadmap for the product.
 Position is currently remote, but must be willing to eventually work out of our Saint Paul office or willing to relocate.